MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/authentication/cannot-sign-in-microsoft-365-desktop-apps.md

    :::image type="content" source="./media/cannot-sign-in-microsoft-365-desktop-apps/sign-in-hangs-on-authentication.png" alt-text="Screenshot of a sign-in window that gets stuck on authentication.":::
 - The Outlook desktop client displays "Trying to connect…".
 - The Teams desktop client displays "We weren't able to connect.
-Sign in and we'll try again".
+Sign in and we'll try again."

 ## Cause